shewu/h4ck4th0n/README.rst

 Holy Balls: The Game
 A free and open source capture-the-flag game.
-Version 0.4, now with gameplay and a menu *and* Mac OS X support!
+Version 1.0, now with gameplay *and* some semblance of object oriented code!

 TODO
 ====